Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

-Observe that Claim~\ref{cl:cleaning-result} already implies that the forest factors of $\refine_{F}(U\cup W)$ are as required.
+We now observe that Claim~\ref{cl:cleaning-result} already implies that the forest factors of $\refine_{F}(U\cup W)$ are as required:

-\begin{claim} Let $A$ be a maximal $(U\cup W)$-factor in $F$ that is a forest factor.
-Then each of $A\cap U$ and $A\cap W$ is either empty or a forest factor in $F$. \end{claim} \begin{proof} By Claim~\ref{cl:cleaning-result}, every tree factor contained in $A$ is monochromatic.
+\begin{clm} Let $A$ be a maximal $(U\cup W)$-factor in $F$ that is a forest factor.
+Then each of $A\cap U$ and $A\cap W$ is either empty or a forest factor in $F$. \end{clm} \begin{proof} By Claim~\ref{cl:cleaning-result}, every tree factor contained in $A$ is monochromatic.
 Consequently, $A\cap U$ consists of all the tree factors at the red roots of $A$, thus it is either empty or a forest factor.
 An analogous arguments applies to $A\cap W$. \cqed\end{proof}

 The context factors of $\refine_{F}(U\cup W)$ may need reorganization.
 Fix some context factor $B$ from $\refine_{F}(U\cup W)$.
-We now analyze the structure of $B$; an example for the following definitions are depicted in the left panel of Figure~\ref{fig:context-reorganization}.
-Let the path from the root of $B$ to the parent of the appendices of $B$ be called the {\em{spine}} of the context factor $B$; we denote the spine by $S$.
-Let us enumerate the vertices of the spine as $(v_1,v_2,\ldots,v_m,v_{m+1})$ in the order of their appearance, where $v_1$ is the root of $B$ and $v_{m+1}$ is the parent of the appendices of $B$.
-For a vertex $v_i$ on the spine, let $R_i$ denote the set of those descendants of $v_i$ which belong to $B$, and for which $v_i$ is their lowest ancestor on the spine.
-Note that $R_i$ may be empty, if no such descendant exists, and otherwise it is a forest factor with roots being those children of $v_i$ that are in $B$ but do not lie on the spine.
+We now analyze the structure of $B$.
+The path from the root of $B$ to the parent of the appendices of $B$ shall be called the {\em{spine}} of the context factor $B$; we denote the spine by $S$.
+For a vertex $v\in S$, let $R_v$ denote the set of those strict descendants of $v$ which belong to $B$, and for which $v$ is their lowest ancestor on the spine.
+Note that $R_v$ may be empty, if no such descendant exists, and otherwise it is a forest factor with roots being those children of $v$ that are in $B$ but are not on $S$.
+Let us observe the following.